gouthambs/Flask-Blogging/docs/index.rst

     [alembic:exclude]
     tables = tag, post, tag_posts, user_posts

+  If you have a value set for ``table_prefix`` argument while creating the ``SQLAStorage``, then the table names will contain that prefix in their names.
+In which case, you have to use appropriate names in the table names.

   And in your ``env.py``, we have to mark these tables as the ones to be ignored.